Jezithyr/VFS-Term4-CloudComputing-Telemetry/README.md

+> **NOTE:** this is incomplete for assignment 1. spent a lot of time trying to get this working but now deciding to move to other assignments for now. i got as far as:
+> - the vue client is served through the python flask server.
+> - vue client talks with the server
+> - the server tries to talk with google datastore, which denies access due to authentication issue (maybe only on my machine? looks like a niche issue).

 # Telemetry App <!-- omit in toc -->

 > a simple telemetry app using a Vue Client, Python Flask Server and Google's Cloud Datastore